 You will be given a list of crash reports with the most recent at the top.

 Using FTP to View or Download the Crash Report

-- Login into your server using FTP.
-Select
+Login into your server using FTP.
+Go to the

 FTP File Accessand enter your FTP password.